A Complete Guide to PPC Ad Targeting Options

-In the world of PPC advertising, there are many different targeting options available, each designed to create a unique way for advertisers to reach their target audience.
+In the world of pay-per-click advertising, there are many different targeting options available, each designed to create a unique way for advertisers to reach their target audience.

-Through PPC ad platforms like Google Ads, Bing Ads, Yahoo Gemini, and others, we’re able to serve targeted messages to users based on their search behavior, content they’re viewing, behaviors they’ve exhibited, and more.
+Through platforms like Google Ads, Microsoft Ads, and others, we’re able to serve targeted messages to users based on:

-In this chapter, we’ll go through each of the targeting options for search, display, and remarketing campaigns and how they can be used to engage with our potential customers.
+In this chapter, we’ll go through each of the targeting options for Search, Display, and Remarketing campaigns and how they can be used to engage with our potential customers.

 Search Targeting